 Hand you’re playing

-The raising behavior would send signal to other players that you’re indeed holding a monster hand.
+The raising behavior would send a signal to other players that you’re indeed holding a monster hand.

 However, your raise depends on another factor: your table image.

-If you portray an image of a tight-aggressive player, your opponents are more likely to fold than engage you as that particular hand and play progress.
+If you portray an image of a tight-aggressive player, your opponents are more likely to fold than engage you like that particular hand and play progress.

-If you’re the type who’s lose and would play just about any hand, expect to get called by others at the table.
+If you’re the type, who’s losing and would play just about any hand, expect to get called by others at the table.

 If, on the other hand, you’re holding a medium pair or suited connectors like double eights, theory suggests that these hands are good to play when you’re in mid-table position and there are no raisers.

-And if there are raisers in this particular hand, don’t immediate fold.
+And if there are raisers in this particular hand, don’t immediately fold.

 Assess the amount raised whether it’s worth playing or not.